 On the flip side, insurance rates may be raised to make up for stock market losses.

-Additionally, some insurance companies may enter a new line of insurance or a new state and purposely charge less than their competitors, causing an underwriting loss, simply to make a name for themselves.
-Then, the following year, raise their rates and hope to hang on to some of the business they wrote.
+Additionally, some insurance companies may enter a new line of insurance or a new state and intentionally charge less than their competitors, causing an underwriting loss, simply to make a name for themselves.